 See the Hiawatha Highlands and Kinsmen Park on Two Wheels

 The Hiawatha Highlands offer the perfect backdrop for an exhilarating bike ride.
 The 31-kilometres of single track offers a variety of terrain—through trees or along rivers, smooth beginner trails or fast-moving downhills that will get any biker’s blood pumping.
 The trails will take you across the picturesque outcropping of the Canadian Shield and old-growth pine forests of the surrounding area.
 With the fall breeze keeping you cool, it’s a great way to immerse yourself in the area’s exciting outdoors.
 For expert biking advice and guided tours for every skill level visit Red Pine Tours.
-Whether it's a 2-hour tour or a full day excusion you're looking for, the friendly staff here can help.
+Whether it's a 2-hour tour or a full day excursion you're looking for, the friendly staff here will help.

 Take a Brewery Bike Tour Through Downtown SSM

 For those who enjoy more cosmopolitan sights, an urban cycling experience through downtown Sault Ste.
 Marie will let you survey this city’s wealth of cultural and culinary offerings from the comfort of your bike—and allow you to make plenty of stops to explore.
 Follow the 25-kilometre John Roswell Hub Trail along the shores of the St. Mary’s River to enjoy a self-guided craft-brewery tour.
 Enjoy a Rabbit's Foot India Pale Ale at Outspoken Brewing’s tree-covered patio or a pint at Northern Superior Brewing Company where you can get a bit of history with your brew (drawn from century-old recipes).
 Wrap up your day with a salad or signature pizza at Fluid Boardwalk Patio and Grill, gazing out on the river watching the boats go by.